confluentinc/ksql/docs/installation/server-config/config-reference.rst

 ::

-    # Set the retries to Integer.MAX_VALUE to ensure that transient failures
-    # will not result in data loss.
-    ksql.streams.producer.retries=2147483647

     # Set the batch expiry to Integer.MAX_VALUE to ensure that queries will not
     # terminate if the underlying Kafka cluster is unavailable for a period of
     # time.